 Requirements are very dear to business analysts.
-They provide us our reason for existence.
+They provide us with our reason for existence.
 Should they die?
 When can they die?

 These are many interesting questions for all business analysts.
 Sometimes I find very strange (and absolutely wrong answers from many learned trainers) who say requirements die when a project is completed.
-Many confuse between requirements life cycle, business analysis life cycle, project life cycle and solution lifecycle.
+Many confuse between requirements life cycle, business analysis life cycle, project lifecycle, and solution lifecycle.

 It is imperative for us to distinguish between all these life cycles.
 Each life cycle has a distinct focus and utility.
 Often they overlap with each other, but they are separate distinct entities.

 |Requirements life cycle||To track requirements from origination till retirement||Once identified by a stakeholder or a system or a document||When the requirement loses relevance due to changing business needs such as regulatory changes or business changes|

 |Business analysis life cycle||To develop requirements for an initiative||A need identified||Once requirements are fully developed|

 |Project life cycle||To track a project||Once approved by the sponsor||Deliverables successfully deployed|

 |Solution lifecycle||Track development/procurement of a solution till its retirement||Solution approach and solution finalized||Retired from live systems|